10up/ElasticPress/readme.txt

 = 2.3 =

-Version 2.3 introduces the Documents feature which empowers users to search ppt, pptx, doc, docx, xls, xlsx, and pdf files.
+Version 2.3 introduces the Documents feature which indexes text inside of popular file types, and adds those files types to search results.
+We've also officially added support for Elasticsearch 5.3.

 ### Enhancements
 * Documents feature